bmpenuelas/waveform-render-vscode/README.md

 ## Saving the waveform

-You can save the rendered waveform as PNG or SVG by right clicking the waveform and selecting your preferred format.
+- You can save the rendered waveform as PNG or SVG by right clicking the waveform and selecting your preferred format.
+- Or click the "📋copy to clipboard" button in twe waveform pannel to copy the image to your clipboard.
+- Or use VSCode commands to save as PNG/SVG:
+    - `Waveform Render: Copy Save as PNG` (`waveformRender.saveAsPng`)
+    - `Waveform Render: Copy Save as SVG` (`waveformRender.saveAsSvg`)

 <br>
 <br>